per2jensen/dar-backup/README.md

   - Copies dar_static to server
   - Simple to add backups, including directories to include and to exclude in each backup
   - Run a single backup definition from backups.d/
-  - sshfs is used to mount remote directory --> thus this script cannot run as root an ssh key setup has to be in place for the automatic mount
+  - sshfs *can* be used to mount remote directory (this was previously hard coded into the script) an ssh key setup has to be in place for the automatic mount
   - logs to a logfile in a user configured directory
   - Status messages are sent to a Discord hook, change the sendDiscordMsg() function to suit your needs
+  - Improved testing: an automatic backup test is now performed on every commit using Githup actions

 # Requirements
-  - sshfs
+  - sshfs (if mounting a server directory)
   - dar
   - par2
   - curl